Works and Performance

 HOW BABY AND THE ANCESTORS ATTEMPTED A REVOLUTION

-This piece has Black, transgender, and queer characters and centers around the protagonist - Baby - who seeks for a purpose with the help of ancestors Marsha P. Johnson, Dr. Reverend Prathia Hall, and Audre Lorde.
-This show will use musical genres rooted in jazz, blues, gospel, R&B, rap, and soul music.
-They will develop the piece further as a MacDowell Fellow in July 2024.
+This piece has Black, transgender, and queer characters and centers around the protagonist - Baby - who seeks to take over Cook County Jail as part of a political action.
+However, ancestors Marsha P. Johnson, Dr. Reverend Prathia Hall, and Audre Lorde have other plans.
+This show will use musical genres rooted in gospel and R&B. They developed the piece further as a MacDowell Fellow in July 2024.